-Deep Learning: All staff will learn and master Deep Learning Strategies over the next three years.
+Deep Learning: All staff will learn and master Deep Learning Strategies.
+There are two 60 minute trainings this school year.
 Students will engage in project-based, multidisciplinary, service-learning, long-term projects that will lead to deep learning and high-connectivity to school.
-Students will showcase their long-term marine science advocacy projects in an end-of -year art and science fair.
-If MES is not granted the extra \$3,000 for deep learning, we will tap our Stretch Grant as it has an extra \$5000 that had been allocated for an aid we have been unable to hire.
+Students will showcase their long-term marine science advocacy projects in January and June in an art and science fair.
+(Note our Marine Science teacher is currently a long-term sub.)